-H-vac mechanics and Installers face multiple hazardous situations that is because they typically work in uncomfortable conditions, including cramped spaces and dealing with high heat or low temperatures.
+H-vac mechanics and Installers face multiple hazardous situations because they typically work in uncomfortable conditions, including cramped spaces and high heat or low temperatures.
 Some of those hazards can include: electrocution, burns, muscle strain, and injuries associated with lifting heavy equipment, falls, slips, and trips.
-These are just a few examples of why having Workers’ Comp is so important, for the safety and well being of your employees.
+These are just a few examples of why having Workers’ Comp is so important for your employees’ safety and well-being.

-If the employee is injured to the point where they are incapable to return to work, Workers’ Comp covers some of their lost wages.
-Replacing a portion of their income until they are able to return to work.
+If the employee is injured to the point where they are incapable of returning to work, Workers’ Comp covers some of their lost wages replacing a portion of their income until they can return to work.

-Workers Comp also protects an employer from having to pay the injured employee’s medical bills and lost wages out of pocket.
-This is why it is an important and wise investment to make for both the safety of the employees and as well for the liability of your company.
+Workers Comp also protects an employer from paying the injured employee’s medical bills and lost wages out of pocket.
+That is why it is an important and wise investment to make for both the employees’ safety and your company’s liability.

 With H-vac customers being considered medium to high-risk in the workers’ comp industry.
-It can be very difficult and expensive for H-vac startups or companies with claims to gain coverage.
-With PEOPayGo, rates can be 40% lower than the next leading competitor, We cover any company of any size.
-With that being said, we have a 96% approval rate for most customers.
+It can be complicated and expensive for H-vac startups or companies with claims to gain coverage.
+With PEOPayGo, rates can be 40% lower than the next leading competitor.
+We cover any company of any size.
+With that said, we have a 96% approval rate for most customers.

-In addition, through our pay-as-you-go workers comp program, your company is able to gain coverage affordably.
-By only paying based on the amount of work you have every pay-period.
-Unlike traditional workers comp plans that require fixed monthly payments.
-If you add or remove employees from your policy as of a result, your premium liability will change simulating a utility bill.
-In other words, you only pay for what you need.
-This eliminates any type of audits throughout the life of the policy
+Also, through our pay-as-you-go workers comp program, your company can gain coverage affordably.
+By only paying based on the amount of work you have every pay-period, unlike traditional workers comp plans that require fixed monthly payments.
+If you add or remove employees from your policy, your premium liability will change, simulating a utility bill.
+In other words, you only pay for what you need, eliminating any type of audits throughout the life of the policy